eldronzhou/SDPR/README.md

 # Help

 We provide guidance on how to use SDPR in the manual.
-If you encounter Bugs, want feature requests, or have any questions related to installing and running SDPR, please report to the [issue](https://github.com/eldronzhou/SDPR/issues) page.
+If you encounter Bugs, request new features, or have any questions related to installing and running SDPR, please report to the [issue](https://github.com/eldronzhou/SDPR/issues) page.

 # License

 SDPR is devloped by [Zhao lab](http://zhaocenter.org) at Yale University.
-The source code is under [GPL license](https://github.com/eldronzhou/SDPR/blob/main/LICENSE).
-SDPR uses [GSL](https://www.gnu.org/software/gsl/) (GNU Scientific Library), which we redistributed under the GPL license.
-We also provide a copy of [Intel® MKL®](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html) library for linking, which is redistributed under the [Intel Simple Software License](https://github.com/eldronzhou/SDPR/blob/main/MKL/intel-simplified-software-license.pdf).
+The source code distributed is under the [GPL license](https://github.com/eldronzhou/SDPR/blob/main/LICENSE).
+SDPR uses [GSL](https://www.gnu.org/software/gsl/) (GNU Scientific Library), which is also redistributed under the GPL license.
+We provide a copy of [Intel® MKL®](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html) library for dynamic linking, which is redistributed under the [Intel Simple Software License](https://github.com/eldronzhou/SDPR/blob/main/MKL/intel-simplified-software-license.pdf).

 # Citation